 A challenge for any new business is gaining shoppers' trust.
 Not every brand can get GQ magazine to write a feature on them like Warby Parker did.

-As we mentioned, the internet has provided consumers with different ways to research and discover products like never before.
-Collecting and posting product reviews (or customer reviews in general) can be the social proof you need to to win over new customers.
+Collecting and displaying product reviews (or customer reviews in general) on your site can be the social proof you need to to win over new customers so this point is really something you shouldn't underestimate.
 Keep in mind that you may need to manage your online reputation proactively, especially when it comes to customer reviews!